Current and Recent Missions

 ACES-II

-This mission launched two rockets into an aurora to measure the interaction between solar magnetic particles and the Earth’s magnetic field.
+This mission, led by Scott Bounds, launched two rockets into an aurora to measure the interaction between solar magnetic particles and the Earth’s magnetic field.
 The rockets were launched in Andøya, Norway in 2022.

 Instrumentation Projects